 We don’t want to talk about our jobs because they’re not that exciting, and we always talk about our jobs.

-After kids and jobs, what is left?
+After kids and jobs and the house and our calendar and current events, what is left?
 Hopes and dreams?
 We’ve sort of been down that road before.

 This has been bothering me for a while, and I have been puzzling how to fix it.
 I thought back to our dating days when we never seemed to run out of things to talk about.

 But back then, we talked about our future together (kids) and our jobs.